-Construction across waterbodies will occur within the Oregon Department of Fish and Wildlife (ODFW) recommended instream construction timing window, although the majority of bridges, where required, will be installed prior to and removed after the instream timing window.
-General timing of activities for each of the 5 construction spreads is discussed below and shown schematically in Resource Report 1.
-A more comprehensive project description specific to each listed species will be included in the Applicant-Prepared Draft Biological Assessment (APDBA).
+Construction across waterbodies will occur within the ODFW recommended instream construction timing windows, although the majority of bridges, where required, will be installed prior to and removed after the instream timing window.
+No work, including equipment crossing the stream to access the opposite bank when installing temporary bridges, will occur within the waterbody channel outside the ODFW-recommended construction window unless a waiver is obtained from ODFW.
+General timing of activities for each of the eight construction spreads is discussed below.
+A more comprehensive description of potential impacts specific to each listed species is included in the Applicant-Prepared Draft Biological Assessment (APDBA).

-If water is present in the streambeds at the time of construction, PCGP will utilize a dry-open cut crossing method (flume or dam and pump) to cross all minor and intermediate waterbodies consistent with the requirements of Section V.B.6 of the Federal Energy Regulatory Commission's (FERC) Wetland and Waterbody Procedures.
-Fluming and dam-and-pump procedures are described in Resource Report 2.
-Both techniques require that the work space within a waterbody is isolated, usually by dams constructed of sand bags with interwoven plastic sheeting installed upstream and downstream from the site where the pipeline will be installed.
-Sand bag dams would be placed on the edges of the certificated construction right-of-way, whether 95 feet or 75 feet wide at the stream crossing site.
+If water is present in the streambeds at the time of construction, Pacific Connector Gas Pipeline (PCGP) will utilize a dry-open cut crossing method (flume or dam and pump) to cross all minor and intermediate waterbodies consistent with the requirements of Section V.B.6 of the Federal Energy Regulatory Commission's (FERC) Wetland and Waterbody Procedures.
+Both techniques require the work space within a waterbody to be isolated, usually by dams constructed of sand bags with interwoven plastic sheeting installed upstream and downstream from the pipeline trench.
+Sand bag dams will be placed on the edges of the certificated construction right-of-way at the stream crossing site.

 If blasting is required because the streambed is exposed bedrock, the dam-and-pump procedure will be utilized.
 Generally, the pipeline trench is not in the center of the instream construction right-of-way but offset to one side so that a temporary equipment crossing bridge can be placed on the opposite side of the right-of-way.
-The equipment bridge would be located across the stream within the area eventually to be isolated by the sand bag dams.
+The equipment bridge will be located across the stream within the area eventually to be isolated by the sand bag dams.